 Solar Photovoltaic (PV) - Solar photovoltaic (PV) systems generate zero carbon electricity from sunlight and are well-suited to dwellings with unobstructed south-east to south-west facing roof space.
 Excess power is exported to the grid or can be harnessed using battery storage.
 Maintenance requirements are typically minimal.
-Gable roofs at the proposed development provide opportunities for solar panel installations, and this technology could therefore be considered suitable for the proposed dwellings subject to orientation and roof design.
+It is anticipated that meeting the 2025 FHS carbon reduction will require the installation of Solar PV on all homes.